mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 - FC: After retrieving all of the advanced features from each image, we combine them together to classify the image to it's proper label.
 We do so in the fully connected layer.

 <p align="center"><img src="/imgs/fully-connected-layer.JPG", width="540"></p>
-<p align="center">Fig 1.7 A simple fully connected layer displaying what it does</p>
+<p align="center">Fig 1.7 A simple fully connected layer displaying probability outputs</p>

 The fully connected layer, will take in all of the features produced from the prior convolution layers and output the probability of the image being of each particular label.
 Remember that the purpose of the convolution layers are to output the presence of advanced features such as eyes, mouth, or wings.
 By taking note of the presence of such features, the fully connected layer will do the last bit of detective work to determine the most suitable label to apply to each image.
 Mathematically, it works in the same way as filters do except this time, there's no 3x3 portions.
 Each 'filter' in this case will be the same size as the output layer from the final layer of convolution.
 There can however be multiple 'filters' but just as many as the number of label classes you have, the intuition being that you can calculate the confidence level of each individual class separately.